 This very website you're viewing here.
 Uses PHP to parse feeds and read APIs from my various online presences, and HTML/CSS/JQuery to make them pretty/viewable here.

-A web application that uses the API at the social fitness site Strava to export workouts as portable TCX and GPX files
+A web application that uses the API at the social fitness site Strava to export workouts as portable TCX and GPX files.
+Worked until they decided exporting should be a paid feature.

 A web application that tracked the leaders of various Strava clubs using PHP, MySQL and the Strava API, and that used JQuery to sort through the numbers.
 Currently offline due to hosting service issues